 Understand your defense mechanisms

-Another factor that prevents you from dealing with your emotions is being full of defense mechanisms, which do not allow you to see reality.
-They are mainly activated when we hear something that threatens what we perceive as identity or when we are exposed to painful information about ourselves.
+Another factor that hinders the effective handling of emotions is the presence of defense mechanisms, which prevent a clear perception of reality.
+These mechanisms are primarily activated when we encounter information that threatens our perceived identity or when we are exposed to painful revelations about ourselves.

-Knowing these defense strategies helps you face your deepest fears, needs, emptinesses, and needs.
+Understanding these defense strategies helps you confront your deepest fears, needs, insecurities, and vulnerabilities.

 Know that negative emotions can paralyze you

 Have you ever noticed how a negative emotion can paralyze you?
-Fear keeps you from moving; anger makes you brood over an unpleasant situation over and over again; Frustration makes you believe that it is not possible to fulfill a dream.
+Fear keeps you from moving; anger makes you brood over an unpleasant situation repeatedly; Frustration makes you believe that it is impossible to fulfill a dream.
 All this is natural to the human being, but when you let negative emotions dominate your interior, your exterior paralyzes and stops moving forward.

 Don’t walk away from the negative